johnrscott/networking/README.md

 - **Protocol** (8 bits): the format of the data payload.
 The IP packet data payload encapsulates protocols at higher levels of the internet protocol stack, including *TCP* (identified by `protocol == 6`), *ICMP* (`protocol == 2`), and *UDP* (`protocol == 17`).

+- **Header checksum** (32 bits): checksum of the IP packet header.
+The checksum is verified at each router (which must also recalculate the checksum when it decrements *TTL*).
+If a checksum check fails, the packet is dropped.
+The data field of the IP packet is not covered by the checksum; that is the responsibility of the protocol encapsulated by the IP packet.

 - **Source IP address** (32 bits): the IP address of the host that is apparently sending this IP packet (may not be the real host, due to *network address translation*).

 - **Destination IP address** (32 bits): the IP address where the IP packet should be sent.
 The destination defines how the IP packet is routed (at each hop, a host either forwards the packet to the final destination on one of its local networks, or it sends the packet to a gateway (another host) according to the value in this destination IP address field.